hamzarkhan/volume-brightness-control-using-handgesture/README.md

-Hand Gesture using open cv
+Controlling brightness and Volume using Hand Gesture